musman-uk/portfolio/acknowledgements/README.md

 - **Git servers** – serve as the backbone of distributed version control and redundancy.
 - **GitHub Codespaces** – provides a consistent, cloud-based development environment across projects.
 - **GitHub Actions** – automates workflows such as mirroring the public repository into the private backup repository.
-- **Bash and Git CLI** – give me direct control of repository management, running commands such as `git pull`, and troubleshooting.
+- **Bash and Git CLI** – allows me direct control of repository management, running commands such as `git pull`, and troubleshooting.
 - **GitHub Copilot** – assists across GitHub workflows: identifying and resolving errors, suggesting fixes, and moving toward practical solutions when issues arise.
 - **OneDrive** – ensures a reliable cloud sync layer outside of GitHub, maintaining an additional backup copy.